Updated: March 29, 2023

 Extravagant equipment, spacious living areas, one or two pools, a roof terrace.
-Real estate in the luxury sector offers the best comfort at top locations.
-Buying luxury real estate in Portugal is a rewarding, lucrative investment.
+Properties in the luxury sector offer the best comfort at top locations.
+Buying a luxury property in Portugal is a rewarding, lucrative investment.
 In this detailed guide, we take a look at how to invest in luxury real estate in Portugal.

 What is luxury real estate?

 Luxury real estate has to be unique and exclusive—in a good way, in a desirable way.
 Prime investors will pay a premium for a property that’s perceived to be superior.
-A trophy address, like Comporta, Lisbon, or Tróia, adds value.
+A trophy address, like Comporta, Lisbon, or Tróia, adds value to real estate listings.
 Many luxury buyers seek the natural beauty of a waterfront location, or at least views of a river, ocean, or lake.
-Others want the countryside or mountain-side views.
+Others want luxury homes with countryside or mountain-side views.

 Why buy luxury real estate in Portugal?

 According to Jornal Económico, the wealthiest are investing $1.000.000 or more in European markets.
 “There is growing interest in Portugal, where the US dollar is strong”, states the newspaper.

 Portugal is a country with beautiful coastlines and an idyllic interior.
-The Mediterranean climate contributes to wellbeing.
+The Mediterranean climate contributes to well-being.
 Portugal also offers tax incentives for newcomers, especially retirees.
-That is why more and more people are establishing their primary or second houses in Portugal.
+That is why more and more people are looking to purchase property and establish their primary or second houses in Portugal.
 Investing in Portuguese luxury property is also profitable.

 There are no restrictions on foreign property ownership in Portugal.
 Transaction costs are generally low.
 Through its Golden Visa, Portugal grants a five-year residency permit to non-EU citizens.
 Investing €500,000 in property in pre-designated areas of Portugal allows holders to work or study, and travel to Schengen countries.
 Also, they can apply for permanent residency after five years.

-Portuguese luxury property is still very inexpensive compared with other European countries:
+Portugal luxury homes are still very inexpensive compared with other European countries:

 - For €8.900.000 you can buy a luxury villa (915 sqm.) in Príncipe Real, central Lisbon.
 A six-room luxury apartment in Avenida 24 de Julho costs around €7.950.000